Happy Diwali 2022: Wishes, Images, Status, Quotes, Messages, Facebook and WhatsApp Greetings to Share on Deepavali

 HAPPY DIWALI 2022 WISHES QUOTES, STATUS, MESSAGES: Diwali, the festival of lights, is a wonderful time when family and friends get together for a grand celebration.
 People put on their best and most fashionable outfits and decorate their homes with lights and diyas.
 As per mythology, Lord Ram returned to Ayodhya from exile with wife Sita and brother Lakshman on this day.
 That’s why, people celebrate the victory of good over evil on Diwali.

-ALSO READ: Happy Dhanteras 2022: Wishes, Quotes, Messages, Photos, Facebook and WhatsApp Status to Share
+ALSO READ: Happy Diwali 2022: Wishes, Photos, Messages, Facebook and WhatsApp Status to Share with Your Boss and Colleagues

 DIWALI 2022 WISHES